Logo The Horse Information Resource

 So, if you want to jump your horse, do it wisely:

-• Make sure your horse is in good physical condition for jumping;
+3. Make sure your horse is in good physical condition for jumping the day you plan to jump (no injuries or soreness, properly rested, properly fed, etc.);

-• Make sure YOU'RE WEARING a properly fitting ASTM/SEI approved helmet in good shape (a jumping vest to reduce the chance of injury in case you fall off is also a good idea);
+5. Make sure YOU'RE WEARING a properly fitting ASTM/SEI approved helmet in good shape and proper footwear;

-• Make sure you only jump your horse where you know it's safe.
-That means you've inspected the area from where you'll begin the jump, you've inspected the object you're jumping over, and the area and footing where you're going to land.
+10. Make sure you only jump your horse where you know the ground conditions are safe.
+That means you've inspected the run-up and the area from where the horse will leave the ground, you've inspected the object you're jumping over, and the area and footing where you're going to land.
 Don't jump there if the ground is too soft, too hard, too slippery, or has holes or objects sticking up (rocks, stumps, or anything else).

 In most cases, if you follow the above suggestions, you and your horse should do fine with jumping.
 DON'T JUMP ANYTHING, ANYWHERE WHEN YOU'RE NOT COMFORTABLE.
-When you feel that way, it's your subconscious warning you that something is not right.
+When you feel that way, it's your subconscious warning you that something is not right — TRUST THAT FEELING AND DON'T JUMP until you've corrected the problem(s) and know things are ok.

 Jumping Does Have It's Risks